 How to Get to Sitia, Crete

 Sitia has its own airport (JSH) with domestic flights from Athens via Sky Express and Aegean.
-It’s tiny, efficient, and just a 5-minute drive from the center.
+It’s small, efficient, and just a 5-minute drive from the centre.

 If you’re already in Crete, the best way to get to Sitia is by driving – and the coastal route from Agios Nikolaos is jaw-droppingly beautiful.
 Click here to view local car rental options